Introduction to SNMP

 2. SNMP Architecture

 The NMS (Network Management Station) acts as the central system that communicates with network devices to monitor and manage them.
-It sends requests for data (such as CPU usage, memory, traffic) and can issue commands to adjust configurations.
+It sends requests for data (such as CPU usage, memory, or traffic) and can issue commands to adjust configurations.

 Management Information Base (MIB)